mayararaby/Socail_Responsive/README.md

 This website is responsive web design made using Html , Css and Bootstrap

-You can check the live game from [here](https://socialiti.netlify.app/)
+You can check the live demo from [here](https://socialiti.netlify.app/)

 ## Demo